A person researches straight-line depreciation on their tablet.

 You can use this method to anticipate the cost and value of assets like land, vehicles and machinery.
 While the upfront cost of these items can be shocking, calculating depreciation can actually save you money, thanks to IRS tax guidelines.

-After using the straight-line depreciation method, the IRS allows businesses to use the straight-line method to write off certain business expenses under the Modified Accelerated Cost Recovery System (MACRS).
+After using the straight-line depreciation method, the IRS allows businesses to use the straight-line method of depreciation to write off certain business expenses under the Modified Accelerated Cost Recovery System (MACRS).

 Common instances to use straight-line depreciation